MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 ## Ragged hierarchy

 A ragged hierarchy has levels with no data.
 A good example is a company employee matrix.
 A company has many levels, from CEO on down.
 The CEO is the highest level in the hierarchy and reports to no other employees.
-Any other company employee, on the other hand, may report to a chain of managers who report to a vice-president who reports to the CEO.
-Depending on their level in the hierarchy and the way their department is organized, employees may have data for one, two, five, or ten levels in the hierarchy.
-And, for any given employee, there may be no data for particular hierarchy levels.
+Any other company employee, on the other hand, might report to a chain of managers who report to a vice-president who reports to the CEO.
+Depending on their level in the hierarchy and the way their department is organized, employees might have data for one, two, five, or ten levels in the hierarchy.
+And, for any given employee, there might be no data for particular hierarchy levels.

 :::image type="content" source="media/desktop-matrix-visual/power-bi-ragged-hr.png" alt-text="Screenshot of a matrix visual.
 Values are missing from several cells.":::